-More than one cheesy movie set in New Orleans has given people the idea that it's a normal occurrence for our dogs to be eaten by alligators on morning walks, or that the snapping crocodilians stalk the darkest corners of our preschool playgrounds.
+More than one cheesy movie set in New Orleans has given people the idea that it's a normal occurrence for dogs to be eaten by alligators on morning walks, or that the snapping crocodilians stalk the darkest corners of preschool playgrounds.
 Or, in particularly dense rainstorms, they come out in grinning droves, snapping their way through crowds of confused tourists.

 Thankfully, none of that is even vaguely true.